 In 1992 Fortune magazine estimated the Mars family's personal worth at somewhere around $12.5 billion.
 This solid foundation of wealth, built on the country's undying passion for chocolate and other sweets, has made this clan the richest family in America—and the most reclusive.
 A family rule prohibits photographs to be taken of the Mars family and corporate executives.
 According to Fortune, a photographer who once tried to get a shot of Forrest Mars, Sr., found himself enveloped in a cloth that was thrown as he was about to snap the picture.

-By 1967 the family's confectionery business in the United States had been consolidated into M&M/Mars.
 The fortune grew steadily larger as the corporation routinely kept four brands in the top-ten-selling chocolates in the country: Milky Way, M&M's Plain and Peanut, and, in the number-one spot, Snickers.

 - 1 tablespoon plus 2 tablespoons water